marvinsiefke/osm-tile-proxy/README.md

 - `$browserTtl` The time to live of the tiles in the browser cache.
 Default: 86400 * 7 sec.
 (7 days).
 - `$tileserver` The url of the tiles in this format: `https://tile.openstreetmap.org/{z}/{x}/{y}.png` (also default).
 - `$storage` The directory of the file cache.
 Default: `cache/`

+## Planned features
+- Vector tile support when the tileservers are ready :) According to the official osm blog it's already the year of the OpenStreetMap vector maps.